Stephen Appiah: Fenerbahçe

 In July 2005, he was transferred from Juventus to Turkish giants Fenerbahçe for €8 million.
-He went on to win the Turkish Super League Championship with the club in their centenary year.
+He went on to win the Süper Lig championship with the club in their centenary year.
 In January 2007, he was injured during the international duty with the Black Stars and he delayed the operation on his left knee until end of season.

 At the end of the 2006–07 season, Appiah expressed a desire to leave and a German club made an offer of €4 million to Fenerbahçe, after Appiah's agent contacted other clubs without Fenerbahçe's permission.
 Fenerbahçe rejected the offer.

 Injury and contract dispute

-After an extended knee-injury layoff, Appiah came off the bench for Fenerbahçe in the Turkish Super League on 6 October 2007.
+After an extended knee-injury layoff, Appiah came off the bench for Fenerbahçe in the Süper Lig on 6 October 2007.
 However, the injury recurred after his last game on 1 December, and Appiah went to Italy for rehabilitation on 20 December 2007.
 The long-term injury forced him to miss the 2008 African Cup of Nations as a player, instead, he became a special adviser of the team.
 Fenerbahçe also wanted to de-register Appiah as he occupied a foreigner quota, but he refused as he was unclear with the matter.
 Appiah also refused to take rehabilitation in Turkey.
 The club also thought that Appiah was actually AWOL and Appiah thought the club exposed his medical history to the press and mistreatment to his injury, although the club defended that it had made an appointment for Appiah to visit Mayo Clinic, United States, but Appiah did not attend.
 On 1 February 2008, Appiah formally submitted a claim of mistreatment by asking to leave as free agent on 1 July 2008 and received the pre-agreed 2008–09 season salary of €2 million.
 In response, Fenerbahçe notified FIFA.
 In April 2008 the case went to FIFA Dispute Resolution Chamber (DRC), and both parties sued each other.
 He unilaterally terminated the contract at the end of season, as he thought the club had breached the contract by not fulfilling its duties.
 He also discussed with West Ham United in summer 2008 for a possible contract.
 DRC ordered Appiah to pay Fenerbahçe €2,281,915 as he breached the contract without just cause on 9 January 2009.
 He immediately appealed to the Court of Arbitration for Sport in May after received the decision on 5 May 2009 and the club also submitted its appeal.
 On 7 June 2010 CAS ruled that Appiah did not need to pay Fenerbahçe, as Fenerbahçe saved more in wages (€2,633,020.65) than losses (€2,496,278.85).